What’s the WARN Act?

 The WARN Act is intended to protect employees’ rights in a layoff or termination, and employers need to be aware of the specifics of the law and take the proper steps to ensure they are compliant.
 Workers should be mindful of their rights and understand how to protect them in any situation.
 Understanding the details of the WARN Act is essential for both employees and employers to ensure that all parties involved are treated fairly and are aware of their respective rights.

-Stay tuned to Empire Resume’s blog for more helpful career and employment insights, including articles such as The Rise of the Gig Economy, Why Work for a Nonprofit, and How to Get an Internal Promotion.
+Stay tuned to our blog for more helpful career and employment insights, including articles such as The Rise of the Gig Economy, Why Work for a Nonprofit, and How to Get an Internal Promotion.